daniellebednarczyk/daniellebednarczyk.github.io/_posts/2021-06-09-Finding-Prime-Numbers-With-Python.md

 n = 20
 ```

 Now let's create our list of numbers we will run through to check for primes.
 The smallest true Prime number is 2, so we want to start our list with 2 and end at our upper bound (which for now is 20).
-The range function in Python is not inclusive of the upper bound, so we use n+1.
+The range function in Python takes the arguments (start, stop, step), and is not inclusive of the upper bound (stop).
+If we used our number n, Python would create a range that concluded at n-1.
+So we use n+1 to make sure our upper bound includes n.

 Instead of using a list, we're going to use a set.
 Sets have some special functions that will allow us to efficiently eliminate non-primes during our search.
 You'll see what I mean soon...